 Periodontal disease occurs when these parts of the mouth are infected with bacteria, leading to swollen and bleeding gums.
 If left untreated, the infection can spread and may even lead to tooth loss.

 The earliest stage of periodontal disease is known as gingivitis, and it is very common.

-Gingivitis is the mildest form of gum disease, and it’s very common.
-The most common cause of gingivitis is poor oral hygiene.
-It occurs when bacteria build up on the surface of the teeth creating plaque.
+Gingivitis is usually caused by poor oral care: if teeth are not cleaned properly, then bacteria can build up on the surface and create plaque.
 If plaque is not removed, it turns into tartar, leading to inflammation of the gums.

 - Orthodontic treatments

 To protect yourself against periodontal disease, make sure that you stick to an excellent daily oral care routine, and see your dentist for a check-up at least once a year.

 Contact your dentist straight away if you experience bleeding, red or swollen gums, sensitivity, or persistent bad breath, as these can all be early signs of gum disease.

 Find out more about the Gum Link.